 At the time, I was in a group coaching program that met twice a month.
 It was good, but I found that I really needed so much more help.
 The program was about to end and I knew I wanted to find something else.
 I had been in therapy for years in the past and didn’t find it to be terribly helpful.
 After listening to Brooke’s podcast on the difference between therapy and coaching, I went on her website to see if I could find one of her coaches to hire.
 That’s when I learned she had her own program and it didn’t cost much more than I was already paying for the group coaching program that was about to end.

-So, I signed up, and I am so glad I did.
+So, I signed up for Self-Coaching Scholars, and I am so glad I did.

 Where I Started in 2017

 When I started, I was really struggling with ADHD, depression and anxiety.
 I had a lot of really negative thoughts about myself.
 I buffered a lot to try to quiet them – meaning, I’d use social media as a distraction from my own thoughts.
 The thought I had the most often was I hated myself.
 I had no idea how to feel a feeling or that my thoughts were optional and I could learn to manage them.

 Last year about this time, I didn’t really have many friends.
 I didn’t have the mental capacity to maintain relationships.
 I didn’t really date at all, nor did I really want to.